thomasbecker/term_deck/README.md

 Term Deck is a simple terminal-based presentation tool written in Rust.
 It's written in rust...by the way.
 So it's blazingly fast.
 It's memory safe.
 It has borrower nightmares...bullshit borrow checker it's called, not nightmares.
 If it compiles, it works.
 It has zero cost abstractions.
+It's based on web assembly...no it's not.
 It ...

 Ok, kidding aside...it allows you to create and navigate through slides directly in your terminal.
 This project was developed primarily as a learning exercise in